Postly vs traditional social media toolsBuilt to compound - not just schedule.

-The category Postly is building
+The Postly approach

 - • Automation-first: sequences, rules, and orchestration.

-- • Modular add-ons instead of bloated “all-in-one”.
+- • Modular add-ons instead of forced “all-in-one”.

 - • Calm UI built for serious, long-term usage.

-Hootsuite, Sprout (core stack)
+Hootsuite, Sprout (core suite)

 Buffer, Later, Loomly, Planable